vidgi/htx-air-explorer/README.md

 ### Domain Description
-Houston is the hub of chemical manufacturing and energy production in the nation with many refineries and chemical facilities which are under regulation to comply with air quality laws.
+Houston is the hub of chemical manufacturing and energy production in the nation with many refineries and chemical facilities.
 To monitor the air quality and potential emissions across the state, the Texas Commission on Environmental Quality's (TCEQ) has automated gas chromatograph (AutoGC) monitoring sites to monitor several compounds such as benzene, toluene, ethyl benzene, xylenes, and 1,3-butadiene.
 Additionally, these sites record meteorological data such as wind that can impact air quality and distribution of any emissions.

-However, to an ordinary citizen, these readings may be difficult to understand and any regulations can be difficult to understand.
-To address this, a visualization tool would be useful to visualize the measurements in comprehensible format to understand trends of concentrations over time and areas of high concentration of chemical compounds.
+Since the measurements may be difficult to interpret, a visualization tool is useful to visualize the measurements in comprehensible format to understand trends of concentrations over time and areas of high concentration of chemical compounds.

 ### Brief overview of the dataset